MabezDev/xtensa-rust-quickstart/README.md

     - xargo or cargo xbuild
     - xtensa-esp32-elf toolchain must be in your `$PATH`
+    - esptool, if targeting the esp32 or esp8266

 First you will need to build `rustc` and `llvm` you can find rough instructions [here](https://gist.github.com/MabezDev/26e175790f84f2f2b0f9bca4e63275d1).